 Marc Angélil received his architectural degree from the ETH Zurich where he also completed his doctoral dissertation summa cum laude.
 He was an Assistant Professor at the Harvard University Graduate School of Design (GSD) and subsequently Associate Professor at the University of Southern California in Los Angeles (UCLA).

-He is a co-author of Inchoate: an experiment in architectural education (ETH Zurich, 2003) on methods of teaching, and Indizien: Zur politischen Ökonomie urbaner Territorien (Niggli, 2006) on the political economy of contemporary urban territories.
+He is a co-author of Inchoate: An experiment in architectural education (ETH Zurich, 2003) on methods of teaching, Indizien: Zur politischen Ökonomie urbaner Territorien (Niggli, 2006) on the political economy of contemporary urban territories, and Mirroring Effects: Tales of Territory (Ruby Press, 2018).
 His publications include Building Brazil: Proactive urban renewal of informal settlements (edited with Rainer Hehl, 2011), Architecture dialogues: Positions, concepts, visions (edited with Jørg Himmelreich, Niggli, 2011), Reform!
 Essays on the political economy of urban forum Vol.4 (edited with Sarah Nichols, Ruby Press, 2015).